joebew42/study-path/readme.md

 ## Week 7: Deploy your application

+- Read [The Twelve-Factor App](http://12factor.net/) before you start
 - Write an `example application` in Erlang
+- Publish the code on a `GitHub` repository
-- Find a way to organize your work in [User Stories](http://www.agilemodeling.com/artifacts/userStory.htm) (e.g. Trello)
+- Organize your work in [User Stories](http://www.agilemodeling.com/artifacts/userStory.htm) (e.g. Trello)
-- Find a way to setup a development environment (e.g. Vagrant/Ansible)
+- Setup a development environment (e.g. Vagrant/Ansible)
-- Find a way to setup a CI environment (e.g. Travis)
+- Setup a CI environment (e.g. Travis)
-- Find a way to deploy it (e.g. Heroku)
+- Deploy your application (e.g. Heroku)
-- Find a way to test the deployed application
+- Test the deployed application
 - [Continous Delivery](http://martinfowler.com/bliki/ContinuousDelivery.html)
 - Describe your Continuous Delivery process (Can it be improved ?
 How ?)